yueshuai/Bullish/README.md

 Bullish
 =======

-An tool to help making stock trading decisions
+A tool to assist making stock trading decisions